dedis/cothority/README.md

 ## Installation

-We do provide a binary for the `cosi` and `cosid` program.
+We provide a binaries for the `cosi` and `cosid` program.
 They are pre-compiled for MacOSX and Linux and don't need any go-installation.
 But of course you can also compile from source.